Garden Education Director

 I feel incredibly lucky to be here, since 2004, and so inspired by what we do.
 It’s amazing to be a part of an organization that is continually growing and changing-as if Life Lab is a garden itself!
 In my time here at Life Lab, we have added three new field trip programs, a new summer camp, a number of new publications… and that’s only what I have had the pleasure of being involved with.
 Our new Blooming Classroom has also sprouted up in the past few years, as well as many new educator workshops and a wealth of online resources for educational gardens.

 I came to Life Lab from a long road of outdoor experiences, beginning with my childhood camping trips.
 My family camped for two weeks or more each summer, and monthly the rest of the year.
+As you can imagine, I spent a lot of my time in the car, as no great camping location is ever found nearby.
+Well, it’s very rare that they are anyway.
+Depending on who was joining us for these trips, there were plenty of occasions where we’d have more than one car on the road.
+As such, my parents and family members spent a lot of time looking for car insurance and even spent time reading these carinsurance.net reviews to compare quotes, so they can find the best policy for our needs.
+And as we went on a lot of camping trips, we needed to have a car, and you can only have a car with insurance.
+Once we finalized this, our camping trips could get well and truly underway.
 I spent many hours exploring hillsides and creeks with my friends on those trips, building things out of sticks, climbing trees, swimming in rivers, eating huckleberries, and watching dragonflies.
+My Dad enjoyed fishing in the nearby lake and still to this day likes to learn more about his fishing hobby from websites like CatchandFillet.com and has started to go on more fishing trips than ever before!
 My family did not have a garden, but I spent much time in a neighbor’s wild backyard, bringing home tadpoles and creating my own “tadpole garden” which frogs returned to for years, laying their eggs in my dish-tub pond.
 My first experience eating food straight from the plant was a visit to my uncle’s farm in Montana, where we wandered the long rows and crunched green beans.
 That childhood memory of eating fresh food straight from the source stuck with me and is an experience I have the privilege of providing for children every day at Life Lab.

 In college I worked toward my dream of becoming a park naturalist, volunteering at state and national parks teaching interpretive programs.
 I even paid my dues working as a living history guide at a California mission, to get the required experience to be hired as a naturalist by CA State Parks!
 For five summers I worked as a park naturalist, while studying environmental education (a major I created) and then music at Humboldt State University.
 While at Humboldt I got my first taste of garden-based learning as a volunteer in the children’s garden at the Campus Center for Appropriate Technology.
 I’ll never forget helping 2-year-olds plant fava beans and watching them blow a kiss to each bean to help it grow!